Skip to Content

 Has this ever happened to you?
-You prepare a delicious, healthy meal and your kid takes one bite (or even just a look) and refuses to eat dinner.
+You prepare a delicious, healthy meal and your kid takes one bite (or even just a look), clenches their jaw tight, and won’t eat what you cooked.
 Sound familiar?
-It’s enough to stress out anyone!
-So I wanted to share ideas on what do when when your kid won’t eat what you cooked.
+It’s enough to stress out anyone (not to mention destroy your enjoyment of cooking for your family)!
+So, I wanted to share ideas on what to do when your kid refuses dinner.

-What to Do When Your Kid Won’t Eat What You Cooked
+What to Do When Your Kid Refuses Dinner

 We’ve all been there.
 You’ve made an amazing (Scramble) recipe and are so happy that you managed to get a healthy, delicious dinner on the table.
 Then your kid takes one look or bite and refuses to eat the dinner you just made.
 Maybe they say, “ewww!” or “I don’t like this!” or maybe they just move the food around on their plate.
 Regardless of how it’s delivered, the message is loud and clear: I’m not eating that.